KazaiMazai/SwiftletModel/README.md

 Basically, data can be missing for at least 3 reasons:

-1. The business logic of the app allows the related enitity to be missing.
-For example: message may not have an attachment.
+1. The business logic of the app allows the related entity to be missing.
+For example: a message may not have an attachment.

 2. Data is missing because we haven't loaded it yet.
-If the source is a backend or even a local storage there is almost certainly a case when app haven't received the data yet.
+If the source is a backend or even a local storage there is almost certainly a case when the app haven't received the data yet.

 3. The logic of obtaining the data implies that some of the data will be missing.
-For example: a tipical app flow where we obtain a list of chats from the backend.
-Then we get a list messages for the chat.
-Even though a message cannot exist without a chat, message model coming from the backend will hardly ever contain a chat model because it will make the shape of the data weird with a lot of duplication.
+For example: a typical app flow where we obtain a list of chats from the backend.
+Then we get a list of messages for the chat.
+Even though a message cannot exist without a chat, a message model coming from the backend will hardly ever contain a chat model because it will make the shape of the data weird with a lot of duplication.

-When we deal with missing data it's hard to figure out the reason why it's missing It can always be an explicit nil or maybe not.
+When we deal with missing data it's hard to figure out the reason why it's missing.
+It can always be an explicit nil or maybe not.

 That's why SwiftletModel's relations properties are always optional.
-It allows to implement patching update relations policy by default: when enitites with missing relations are saved to the storage they don't overwrite or nullify existing relations.
+It allows to implement a patching update policy for relations by default: when entities with missing relations are saved to the storage they don't overwrite or nullify existing relations.

 This allows to safely update models and merge it with the exising data: